AliTopal89/jenkins_fundamentals/README.md

 - run and expect to see `echo "Some secret admin task here"`
 - once you login as `colleague` you shouldn't be able to see this admin task

+### Organize Builds

+Use `Folders` to organize large number of builds around taxonomies (organizes its data into categories and subcategories) such as projects or departments
+Folders can be nested like file system folders

+You can clone an existing folder leaving the children not damaged.
+ - Clone from `MY_JOB` to `MY_CLONE`. `MY_JOB` stays intact
+Folders can dfine properties like assigning credentials only visible to jobs inside them

+You can use Folders with the Role-Based Access Control plugin to enable folder-level security roles.
+By default, the roles are inherited by sub-folders.

 ### Going Further